withastro/roadmap/proposals/0030-core-image-story.md

 Two types of services exists: Local and External.

 - Local services handle the image transformation directly at build in SSG / runtime in dev / SSR.
-You can think of those as wrapper around librairies like Sharp, ImageMagick or Squoosh.
+You can think of those as wrapper around libraries like Sharp, ImageMagick or Squoosh.
 - External services point to URLs and can be used for adding support for services such as Cloudinary, Vercel or any RIAPI-compliant server.

 Services definitions take the shape of an exported default object with various methods ("hooks") used to create all the required properties.
 The major difference, API-wise, between Local and External services is the presence of a `transform` method doing the actual transformation.